gravitywiz/cypress-plugin-gravity-wiz/codecept-to-cypress/README.md

     ```shell
     codecept-to-cypress tests/codeception/acceptance/AdvancedLiveMergeTagsCept.php
     ```
+3. Review new test (along with any copied form exports) created in `cypress/` directory
+    *  Update `describe` and `it` accordingly

 # Limitations

-* After converting the spec, be sure to populate the `describe` and `it` accordingly.
 * Inline PHP code in the Cept will simply be copied in.
   It is up to you to decide how to best handle migrating it.

   _Tip: [`cypress-plugin-gravity-wiz`](https://github.com/gravitywiz/cypress-plugin-gravity-wiz/blob/main/commands.js) has a handful of commands like `cy.execPhp` and `cy.execa` that may be a good fit._
 * Some commands may simply not be accounted for.
 Consult the [Cypress Docs](https://docs.cypress.io/) to find a replacement when necessary.
+* Entry exports are not handled